Long-Term Effects of COVID-19

 - A fast or pounding heartbeat (heart palpitations).

-- Dizziness when you stand up.
+- Dizziness when they stand up.

 Other problems may include: